-All policies have been mapped back to regulatory standards of the APRA or Standards Australia to ensure that the AIDF's policies are robust and in accordance with current standards.
+All policies have been mapped against regulatory standards of ASIC, APRA or Standards Australia to ensure that the AIDF's policies are robust and consistent with current standards.

-The AIDF ensures compliance through maintaining a scheduled review process for all its policies
+The AIDF ensures compliance through maintaining a scheduled review process for all its policies.

-Completed: The identified policy development and schedule reviews for 2017 were completed by December 2017.
+Completed: The identified policy development and schedule reviews for 2018 were completed by December 2018.